 Homework Problems: Homework assignments will be due at the beginning of class on the dates indicated on the syllabus.
 Some assignments will be given and graded using Modified Mastering Physics, an on-line system with quick feedback, hints, and guided tutorials.
 Other assignments will be pencil-and-paper problems; these problems will typically focus as much on the methods of solving problems as on getting the right numerical answer.
-There will be more specific instructions in the first assignment.
+These will be submitted via a third-party website known as Gradescope.
+There will be more specific instructions as part of the first assignment.

 - Problems will be due at the beginning of class.
 Late homework will normally not be accepted. - For written homework, I expect your work to be clearly organized and easy to follow.
 Your solution should include not just numbers and calculations, but also some text to explain what you are doing and why.
-This can usually be quite brief, but it is your responsibility to make your reasoning clear; it is not the reader's responsibility to try to figure out what you meant. - 1 Be sure to include your name on each page. - 2 Each problem should be clearly labeled.
-A common convention is to number problems with chapter and problem number, so that something like "5.32" refers to Chapter 5, problem 32. - 3 For most problems, you should include a figure with clear labels. - 4 Show your work clearly, and include all non-trivial steps.
+This can usually be quite brief, but it is your responsibility to make your reasoning clear; it is not the reader's responsibility to try to figure out what you meant. - 1.
+Be sure to include your name on each page. - 2.
+Each problem should be clearly labeled.
+A common convention is to number problems with chapter and problem number, so that something like "5.32" refers to Chapter 5, problem 32. - 3.
+For most problems, you should include a figure with clear labels. - 4.
+Show your work clearly, and include all non-trivial steps.
 Use words to explain what you are doing and why.
-This can often be very brief, something like "Use Newton's second law," or "Use conservation of energy since all the forces involved are conservative." - 5 Allow plenty of space. - 6 Put a box around your final solution, including correct units.
+This can often be very brief, something like "Use Newton's second law," or "Use conservation of energy since all the forces involved are conservative."

+- 5. Allow plenty of space. - 6.
+Put a box around your final solution, including correct units.